SQE: business law and dispute resolution

 What you will study

-The module is divided into the following three parts:
+The module is divided into 16 units.

 You’ll look at how businesses are financed and the legal regime that applies when a business gets into financial difficulty.
-You’ll understand how trading profits are assessed and reliefs applied.
+You’ll explore how trading profits are assessed and reliefs applied.
 You’ll then apply this knowledge to calculate income tax.
 You’ll also consider the scope and nature of VAT.
 Finally, you’ll be taken through the calculation of capital gains tax and how to apply business property relief to inheritance tax.

+In the remaining eight units of the module you'll investigate the law and procedure relating to dispute resolution.
 You'll begin by evaluating the different options available for dispute resolution.
 This will be followed by a step-by-step study of the processes involved in bringing a civil case to trial and the applicable law.
 This includes:

 - the key issues that must be considered when bringing court proceedings.